ClemensElflein/OpenMower/README.md

 **IF YOU ARE NOT 100% SURE WHAT YOU ARE DOING, PLEASE DON'T TRY THIS AT HOME!**

+**This repo is still WIP.
+The robot works though, I just need to make hardware and software pretty, so just :star: star the repository if you want updates!**

 Let's be honest: The current generation of robotic lawn mowers sucks.
 Basically all of these bots drive in a random direction until they hit the border of the lawn, rotate for a randomized duration and repeat. **I think we can do better!**